 We are aware of the healthcare inequalities which continue to exist for people who are incarcerated, and which are noted in the Hospice UK report Dying Behind Bars (2021).
 This group of people live with increased risk of mental health challenges, exacerbated by drug and alcohol dependency, and have a life expectancy 25 years lower than the rest of the UK population.
 Our community Clinical Nurse Specialist (CNS) has championed palliative and end-of-life care support for this part of our community, and reminds us that for this group of people, prison is home.
-This CNS has attended Highpoint Prison on several occasions, both to offer advice regarding specialist palliative and end-of-life care professionals about our services.
+This CNS has attended Highpoint Prison on several occasions, both to offer advice regarding specialist palliative and end-of-life care, and to present at a wellbeing event, which offered an opportunity to update prison healthcare professionals about our services.